exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - periodic key rotation
 - changing the validators list: add/replace/remove some validators

 Both procedures require disabling the old anchoring keys and adding the new ones.
 Additionally, as the anchoring Bitcoin address is a derivative from the list of anchoring public keys, it should be changed accordingly.
 The pub-keys list is stored in the global configuration; it can be updated by out-of-band means, for example, using [Configuration Update service](configuration-updater.md).
 The following properties should be taken into account:

 1. New configuration is spread over nodes.
 It is still not active.
 2. New configuration has an additional parameter that indicates the height when this configuration should be applied.
 The height is selected by the administrator.
-It is recommended to choose the height so that the configuration is be applied in ~3-6 hours after it is sent into the Exonum blockchain.
+It is recommended to choose the height so that the configuration is applied in ~3-6 hours after it is sent into the Exonum blockchain.
 3. After the indicated height is reached, the new configuration is applied by every validator simultaneously.
 The list of validators is finally changed.